Economics, Motion Control Techniques

 The trick to making all of this work are math-intensive transform operations known as Park and Clarke transforms that convert the vectorized phase angle into the de-referenced D and Q reference frame.
 This is done twice, once to convert the output of the D and Q control loops into the 3-phase motor command, and once to convert the measurement of the rotor’s angle back into the D and Q frame.
-While these transforms have been known about for years, their practical implementation in brushless DC and AC induction drives has awaited the availability of cheap, high-performance DSPs and microprocessors.
+While these transforms have been known about for years, their practical implementation in Brushless DC and AC induction drives has awaited the availability of cheap, high-performance DSPs and microprocessors.

 Practically speaking, your selection of motor and amplifier will often dictate the control technique that you will use.

-If you are using a brushless DC motor for positioning, then sensorless control is not an option.
+If you are using a Brushless DC motor for positioning, then sensorless control is not an option.
 You will need an encoder and most likely a Hall sensor as well.
 If you want to gain the maximum performance from your motor you will gravitate toward field oriented control.
 However, unless you are prepared to build your own amplifier (a daunting task for most) you will purchase a packaged drive with this feature built in.

 In this configuration, the drive generally includes high-level motion control functions such as profile generation, position servo loop, and PLC-style inputs and outputs.
 There are a number of compact, single axis drives that offer Hall-based, sinusoidal, or field oriented control.
-These drives are typically located on a RS/485, CANbus, Ethernet, or other serial bus.
+These drives are typically located on an RS/485, CANbus, Ethernet, or another serial bus.
 All you need to do is hook up the motor and power, and send commands.

 If you are using a card-based approach, either one that you have purchased, or one that you have designed yourself, your ability to adopt field-oriented control is limited.
 This is because most off-the-shelf amplifiers input an analog +/- 10Volt control signal and do not provide field oriented control.
-The ones that do are generally expensive, because they include a lot of features that you will not be using by having a separate motion card.
-There is good news however, which is that there are a number of vendors which offer sinusoidal commutation control.
+The ones that do are generally expensive because they include a lot of features that you will not be using by having a separate motion card.
+There is good news, however, which is that there are a number of vendors which offer sinusoidal commutation control.
 This can be done in the motion card by outputting two analog +/- 10V signals representing the A and B phase desired current.
-For many applications sinusoidal commutation provides a huge improvement over 6-step Hall based commutation, and is still an excellent choice for a wide range of motion applications.
+For many applications, sinusoidal commutation provides a huge improvement over 6-step Hall-based commutation and is still an excellent choice for a wide range of motion applications.

-If you are using brushless DC motors for velocity control applications, such as in centrifuges, tape drives, or other non-positioning applications, you have a number of design options.
+If you are using Brushless DC motors for velocity control applications, such as in centrifuges, tape drives, or other non-positioning applications, you have a number of design options.
 Sensorless control is certainly a possibility, although drives that offer sensorless field oriented control are still rare.
 More common are sensorless drives that provide a sinusoid-like commutation function.
 These can be purchased at the IC level, or at the drive level.